pangloss/pacer/README.md

 ## Test Coverage

 I'm aiming for 100% test coverage in Pacer and am currently nearly there in the core classes, but there is a way to go with the filter, transform and side effect route modules.
 Open coverage/index.html to see the current state of test coverage.
 And of course contributions would be much apreciated.

+## Style Guide

+Please follow Github's [Ruby style guide](https://github.com/styleguide/ruby) when contributing to make your patches more likely to be accepted!